Doubman/alx-pre_course/0x01-git/README.md

-This is a trial,and it worked
+This is a documentation of the processes involved using git in a command line terminal.
+The termial was ubuntu20.04 webterm